mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * otherwise will use existing VS Code session
 * reopens last set of tabs when restarted

+## Auto Close Tag extension

+* automatically adds closing tag when an opening tag is entered
+* ex. entering `<span>` adds `</span>` after the cursor

+## Auto Rename Tag extension

+* automatically renames other side of tag when one is renamed
+* ex. can change "header" to "footer" in either `<header>` or `</header>`

+## Code Folding

+* works in many kinds of source files including JavaScript, TypeScript, HTML, CSS, and Markdown
+  * really nice for focusing work on specific sections in a Markdown file!
+* to fold all blocks in the current editor, open Command Palette and enter "Fold All"
+  * recommended for Markdown files
+* to unfold all blocks in the current editor, open Command Palette and enter "Unfold All"
+* to fold a specific block of code, click icon with minus in box to the left of the code
+* to open a fold, click icon with plus in box
+* to fold all block comments in the current editor, open Command Palette and enter "Fold All Block Comments"

 ## Code Hints

 * look for light bulb icon or an ellipsis below code